openstack/diskimage-builder/README.md

 * first-boot.d: Runs inside the image before rc.local.
 Scripts from here are good for doing per-instance configuration based on cloud metadata.

+* element-deps : A plain text, newline separated list of elements which will be added to the list of elements built into the image at image creation time.

 Ramdisk elements support the following files in their element directories: